 - Kids should have comfortable outdoor clothing, a bathing suit, hats for the sun, a shell jacket and warm clothing for chilly days and nights.
 Before your trip, make sure everyone has adequate, broken-in shoes.
 Sandals can also be useful for the coast.

-- A cheap digital camera or pair of binoculars can provide lots of entertainment.
+- A cheap digital camera or a pair of binoculars can provide lots of entertainment.

 - It’s possible to rent children’s bikes with helmets, as well as surf gear.